TSPC: A Two-Stage Phoneme-Centric Architecture for code-switching Vietnamese-English Speech Recognition: Phoneme-Centric Model

-\textbf{Phone-to-Text:} Phone-to-Text (P2T) conversion is framed as a sequence-to-sequence (Seq2Seq) translation problem, drawing inspiration from Machine Translation (MT) \cite{stahlberg2020neural}.
+Phone-to-Text (P2T) conversion is framed as a translation problem, drawing inspiration from Machine Translation (MT) \cite{stahlberg2020neural}.
 In this work, the phoneme sequence serves as the \textit{``source language''} and the text as the \textit{``target language''}.
-Seq2Seq architecture enables an inherent design for the P2T module to map a phoneme input sequence to a text sequence.
-In this work, we choose T5 model \cite{raffel2023exploringlimitstransferlearning} for the P2T model, which frames all NLP problems as text2text generation tasks.
-As discussed in \cite{vrezavckova2021t5g2p}, the model demonstrates its effectiveness in handling phonetic transformations, successfully applying T5 to Grapheme-to-Phoneme (G2P) conversion.
-Similarly, we also leverage T5 model design for the inverse problem of phoneme-to-text translation.
+We choose the T5 model \cite{raffel2023exploringlimitstransferlearning} for the P2T model, which frames all NLP problems as text2text generation tasks.
+However, when integrated with the S2P model, prediction errors such as incorrect or spurious phonemes introduce noise into the P2T stage, degrading transcription quality, especially severely in the CS setting, where phoneme errors occur more frequently and propagate to the downstream model.
+To mitigate the problem, we adopt a masking strategy inspired by prior masked modeling approaches \cite{bert}, as illustrated in Figure \ref{fig:maskingdata}.

+We pre-train the encoder with a phoneme masking objective to learn robust contextual representations under noisy inputs, and then use it as a feature extractor for the decoder.
+During fine-tuning, we consider two strategies: fully freezing (fully freeze) the encoder, or freezing only the first three layers (layers freeze) while fine-tuning the remaining layers for better task adaptation.
+The process of building the P2T model is denoted as: